betelqeyza/lustryrose882/README.md

 - 🔭 I’m currently working on NOTHING.
 - 🌱 I’m currently learning nacho varga tyt matematik
-- 👯 I’m looking to collaborate on god
+- 👯 I’m looking to collaborate with god
 - 🤔 I’m looking for help to be happy
 - 💬 Ask me about how neuron activation mechanisms works
 - 📫 How to reach me: i dont know